Italian Somaliland: Trust Territory of Somalia (1950–1960)

 In 1949, when the British military administration ended, Italian Somaliland became a United Nations trusteeship known as the Trust Territory of Somaliland.
 Under Italian administration, this trust territory lasted ten years, from 1950 to 1960, with legislative elections held in 1956 and 1959.

-During the 1950s, with UN funds pouring in and the presence of experienced Italian administrators who had come to see the region as their home, infrastructural and educational development blossomed in the region.
-School enrollment during this period was free.
-The decade passed relatively without incident, and was marked by positive growth in virtually all aspects of local life.
+On 1 April 1950, the Amministrazione fiduciaria italiana della Somalia (AFIS) began its rule.
+A deployment of 6,500 troops landed in Somalia to assist the establishment of AFIS under the leadership of Giovanni Fornari.
+Fornari's three-year tenure would mark the most difficult years of the Trusteeship.
+The first half of AFIS's decade long rule would be marked by animosity and conflict between the Italian authorities and the Somali Youth League.
+Numerous SYL officials who had gained positions of prominence during the era of British Military Administration were either demoted, removed from their positions or imprisoned by Italians officials.
+These attempts to marginalize the league would lead to demonstrations across the country which were strongly repressed by the government, who had at the time come to decision not cooperate or concede to the SYL's plans for independence.
 In the 1956 parliamentary election, the Somali Youth League would win 54.29% of votes versus 26.01% for the nearest party, the Hizbia Digil Mirifle Somali.
+The growing power of the SYL would lead Italian officials to take a more conciliatory stance towards the organization.
 The SYL would also earn 416 of the 663 seats in the 1958 municipal election, with the HDMS securing 175 seats.
 By the 1959 parliamentary election, SYL would capture an even greater share of votes by winning 75.58% of the total ballot.

 Italian was an official language in Italian Somaliland during the Fiduciary Mandate, as well as in the first years of independence.
 By 1952, the majority of Somalis had some understanding of the language.
-In 1954, the Italian government established post-secondary institutions of law, economics and social studies in Mogadishu, the territory's capital.
-These institutions were satellites of the University of Rome, which provided all the instruction material, faculty and administration.

 Independence (1960)

-On 1 July 1960, the Trust Territory of Somaliland (the former Italian Somaliland) and the former British Somaliland united to form the Somali Republic (Somalia), with Mogadishu as the nation's capital.
+On 1 July 1960, the Trust Territory of Somaliland (the former Italian Somaliland) and the former British Somaliland united to form the Somali Republic, with Mogadishu as the nation's capital.
+This day is celebrated as Somalia's Independence Day.

-A government was formed by Abdullahi Issa and Muhammad Haji Ibrahim Egal and other members of the trusteeship and protectorate governments, with Abdulcadir Muhammed Aden as President of the Somali National Assembly, Aden Abdullah Osman Daar as President of the Somali Republic, and Abdirashid Ali Shermarke as Prime Minister (later to become president from 1967 to 1969).
-On 20 July 1961 and through a popular referendum, the people of Somalia ratified a new constitution, which was first drafted in 1960.
+A government was formed by Abdullahi Issa and Muhammad Haji Ibrahim Egal and other members of the trusteeship and protectorate governments, with Abdulcadir Muhammed Aden as President of the Somali National Assembly, Aden Abdullah Osman Daar as President of the Somali Republic, and Abdirashid Ali Shermarke as Prime Minister.
+On 20 July 1961, through a popular referendum, the people of Somalia ratified a new constitution, which was first drafted in 1960.